 The next attempt wasn’t much better.
 I decided to take the remaining two layers, put the whipped ganache in between, and then top it with a marshmallow glaze…

-It’s not the look I was going for, but I think it’s stunning anyhow.
+It’s not the look I was going for, but I think it turned out even better.
+I actually love that it’s almost the perfect shape of a marshmallow!

-And, of course, the best part is that it tastes amazing!
+And, of course, the most important part is that it tastes amazing!

 The graham cracker cake has a unique and delicious texture.
 The cake itself isn’t too sweet and the marshmallow is light, but if you’d like to tone it down, you could always swap the milk chocolate for dark chocolate.